Co-dfns/Co-dfns/docs/INSTALL.md

 ## Release Cycle, Versioning

-The Co-dfns compiler follows a rapid release cycle.
-That means there is only one currently supported release, which is the latest version.
+The Co-dfns compiler follows a "release when it's ready, don't hold back" philosophy with semantic versioning.
+There is only one currently supported release, which is the latest version.
 Compiler versions follow semantic versioning, but without the typical expectations that major versions are released less frequently.

 The `master` branch is expected to track the versioning closely, and so the compiler can also be thought of as operating on a running release cycle/deployment model.